-The Company's net cash provided by financing activities totaled $\notin 87.5$ million in the 2009 fiscal year and $\notin 112.8$ million in the 2008 fiscal year, largely reflecting the receipt of proceeds from long-term borrowings of $\notin 459.0$ million and $\notin 646.4$ million in fiscal years 2009 and 2008, respectively, offset in part by repayments of long-term borrowings of $\notin 327.1$ million and $\notin 242.0$ million in fiscal years 2009 and 2008, respectively.
+The Company's net cash provided by financing activities totaled €87.5 million in the 2009 fiscal year and €112.8 million in the 2008 fiscal year, largely reflecting the receipt of proceeds from long-term borrowings of €459.0 million and €646.4 million in fiscal years 2009 and 2008, respectively, offset in part by repayments of long-term borrowings of €327.1 million and €242.0 million in fiscal years 2009 and 2008, respectively.

 Capital Expenditures.
-The Company's net cash outflows for capital expenditures in fiscal years 2009 and 2008 were \notin 702.0 million and \notin 937.1 million, respectively.
+The Company's net cash outflows for capital expenditures in fiscal years 2009 and 2008 were €702.0 million and €937.1 million, respectively.
 Ryanair has funded a significant portion of its acquisition of new Boeing 737-800 aircraft and related equipment through borrowings under facilities provided by international financial institutions on the basis of guarantees issued by The Export Import Bank of the United States (the "ExIm Bank").
 At March 31, 2009, Ryanair had a fleet of 181 Boeing 737-800 aircraft, the majority of which (109 aircraft) were funded by ExIm Bank-guaranteed financing.
-Other sources of on-balance-sheet aircraft financing utilized by Ryanair are Japanese Operating Leases with Call Options ("JOLCOs"), which are treated as finance leases (20 of the aircraft in the fleet as of March 31, 2009).
+Other sources of on-balance-sheet aircraft financing utilized by Ryanair are Japanese Operating Leases with Call Options ("JOLCOs"), which are treated as finance leases (20 of the aircraft in the fleet as of March 31, 2009) and commercial debt financing (six of the aircraft in the fleet as of March 31, 2009).
 43 Boeing 737-800 aircraft in Ryanair's fleet at March 31, 2009 were financed through operating lease arrangements.
 The three remaining aircraft in Ryanair's fleet at March 31, 2009 were owned free and clear of financing-related encumbrances.